“The greatest gift you can give anyone is a gift of empowerment and love” – Jack Canfield

 Providing quality care and training in an environment that promotes self-esteem and an opportunity for meaningful work is the focus of Holy Angels’ programming.
 Holy Angels believes that all people have the right to learn, to achieve and, in turn, find dignity and purpose in life.
 This belief is realized through the AngelWorks Day Program, which provides meaningful work for individuals with intellectual and developmental disabilities.

-Through AngelWorks, Holy Angels provides jobs in five social enterprises: Creative Arts (jewelry, pottery, sewing, and painting), Culinary Arts (cookies and lasagna), Horticulture, Business Services (collating and shredding), and Holy Rhino Coffee (grinding and packaging).
+Through AngelWorks, Holy Angels provides jobs in five social enterprises: Creative Arts (jewelry, ceramics, sewing, and painting), Culinary Arts (cookies, biscotti, and lasagna), Horticulture, Business Services (collating and shredding), and Holy Rhino Coffee (grinding and packaging).

-In 2016/17, Holy Angels seeks to take the AngelWorks program into the job training and supported employment realm, by utilizing the expertise of Program Director, Courtney Marston.
-Mrs. Marston holds a Master’s Degree in Rehabilitation Counseling and is leading the Job Training Division of AngelWorks.
-This program will offer: enterprise work readiness, vocational community readiness assessments, and community integrated job placement and coaching.
+In 2016/17, Holy Angels began the quest to take the AngelWorks Adult Day Program into the job training and supported employment realm.
+This program will offer enterprise work readiness, vocational community readiness assessments, and community-integrated job placement and coaching.

 Today, the Supported Employment Program is run by Holy Angels’ Vocational Instruction Coordinator.
 Trained Job Coaches work directly with residents to become work-ready before they officially head out into the community workforce.
 Click here to view our Supported Employment Partners.